Anti-Racism and Anti-Colonialism

 Climate justice and environmental justice cannot coexist with white supremacy in any of its forms.
-Edge Effects stands in solidarity with Black Lives Matter, the Land Back movement, the Stop AAPI Hate movement, and all those who are working to build more just worlds.
+Edge Effects stands in solidarity with Black Lives Matter, the Land Back movement, the Stop AAPI Hate movement, the anti-war student protests, and all those who are working to build more just worlds.
+We welcome contributions elucidating relationships between these movements and environmental justice.

 The Edge Effects editorial board seeks to highlight the voices of people whose perspectives are too often excluded or tokenized within the environmental humanities, environmental studies, and academia more broadly.
 We especially welcome contributions by people of color, Black and Indigenous people, and those with underrepresented genders, including trans men, women (both cis and trans), and nonbinary, gender fluid, and two-spirit individuals.
 We maintain our longstanding interest in publishing graduate students, early career scholars, contingent faculty, those who do research at the intersections of the sciences, the arts, and humanities, and who work outside university walls.